What is AIHA?

 He’ll also request a blood test called a complete blood count, or CBC, to look for signs of anemia.
 This test measures:

 - The number of red blood cells, white blood cells, and platelets

 - The size of your red blood cells

 - The protein in your red blood cells that carries oxygen (hemoglobin)

 - How much space red blood cells take up in your blood (hematocrit)

 A low red blood cell count and low hemoglobin and hematocrit levels are signs of anemia.

-If your CBC test results point to anemia, your doctor might want to do further testing to find out how bad it is.
+If your CBC test results point to anemia, your doctor might want to do further testing.
 Some common tests for acquired autoimmune hemolytic anemia that he might order include:

 Reticulocyte count.
 This measures the number of young red blood cells in your body.
 A high reticulocyte count means your bone marrow is making a lot more cells to replace the ones your body has destroyed.